feblehober123/luppy/docs/usage.rst

 .. note::
     If you set ``update_each`` to ``True``, this method can be costly -- bandwidth wise -- as well as slow, as it has to GET each thread.

-You can easily view all the threads on any given page of a board with the :func:`fourch.board.page` method.
+You can easily view all the threads on any given page of a board with the :func:`luppy.board.page` method.
 This method pulls in all the threads in a given page.

 If you want to get all the threads, as well as their replies (e.g., a full thread, not just what's shown),